-Embarcadero Technologies Inc. has unveiled new support for Universal Data Models in its ER/Studio data modeling
+Embarcadero Technologies Inc. has unveiled new support for Universal Data Models in its ER/Studio data modeling tool.

 The San Francisco-based software vendor says the data models, which were designed by data modeling expert and author Len Silverston, improve consistency while reducing data model development and maintenance time.
 The company also hopes that the new products will make complex data modeling capabilities more readily available to small and medium-sized businesses with limited IT resources.

 "We're reselling the models," said Jason Tiret, Embarcadero's senior product manager for ER/Studio.
 "We took Len's massive master model, we compartmentalized it into subject area models, and then also combined those into what we call a corporate model so people can buy a model that is highly integrated."

 The Universal Data Models start at $1,295 and are categorized into nine individual subject areas that can be combined, Tiret said.
 The nine subject areas are people and organizations, products, orders and agreements, shipments and deliveries, work effort and project management, invoicing and time billing, accounting and budgeting, human resources, and e-commerce.

 In addition, seven industry-specific data models are available.
 They cover banking, investments and financial services, healthcare, insurance, professional services, manufacturing, and telecommunications and travel.

 Tiret said the Universal Data Models can also serve as a quality-assurance standard to help companies validate work and foresee possible data modeling problems ahead of time.

 Founded in 1993, Embarcadero specializes in cross-platform database management tools.
 Its signature product, DBArtisan, is a cross-platform database administration tool.
 Tiret says the company boasts about 12,000 unique customer firms, a number that translates to about 70,000 end users.